Elena Mayorova: Biography

 Elena Mayorova died under tragic circumstances; the official version is of an accident, although some say suicidal.
 Accidentally or intentionally, she set fire to her dress while on a staircase in the entrance of the house.
-With burns 85% of body surface actress was admitted to the Institute Sklifosovsky, where she died.
+With burns 85% of body surface actress was admitted to the Sklifosovsky Institute, where she died.
 She was buried at the cemetery Troyekurovskoye Cemetery.